oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Txn-Tokens are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or a workload and assert an authorization context.
 The authorization context provides information expected to remain constant during the execution of a call chain as it passes through multiple workloads.

 ### Authorization Context
+Authorization context includes information used for authorization, accounting and auditing purposes and often contains information about the request being made.
 A key aspect of the authorization context is the intent or purpose of the transaction, which should be as narrowly defined as possible for the given deployment.
 A narrowly scoped transaction token reduces the attack surface of captured and replayed transaction tokens.

 ## Creating Txn-Tokens

 ### Creation